 What to Expect

-The staff isn't required to hold your seat if you didn't bring acceptable identification.
+The staff isn't required to hold your seat or wait to begin testing if you didn’t bring acceptable identification and need to go home and return with ID.

-Be a valid (unexpired) photo ID that is government issued or issued by the school that you currently attend.
+- Be a valid (unexpired) photo ID that is government issued or issued by the school you currently attend.
 School IDs from the prior school year are valid through the end of December of the current calendar year.
-(For example, school IDs from 2020-21 can be used through December 31, 2021.)
+(For example, school IDs from 2022–23 can be used through December 31, 2023.)

 Acceptable ID Examples

-SAT Student ID Form: must be prepared by the school you currently attend or a notary, if homeschooled
+- SAT Student ID Form: must be prepared by the school you currently attend or a notary, if homeschooled (only accepted in U.S. centers for students under 21 years of age)

 Unacceptable ID Examples